leka/moti/INSTALL.md

 If command line is really not your cup of tea, maybe you should just give up because we are going to use plenty of those later on!
 Come back when you're ready.

 For those who want to fight, go visit the [Homebrew website](http://mxcl.github.io/homebrew/) and follow all the instructions.
-And because we are so generous, we put them here: open Terminal.app, copy/paste the following line and let the magic begin (don't copy the `$` sign, it is used to say we are using the command line...):
+And because we are so generous, we also put them here: open Terminal.app, copy/paste the following line and let the magic begin (don't copy the `$` sign, it is used to say we are using the command line...):

 	$ ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"